frizb/HackingWithCurl/README.md

 ```

 ## Automate user creation and test for mysql_real_escape_string bypass
+The following is a basic scaffold for you to build a fit for purpose fuzzer using cURL and Bash.
 Here is a bash script I created for a CTF to validate a theory I had about its use of the PHP mysql_real_escape_string method:
 ```BASH
 #!/bin/bash